Trust & safety

 • What does the PVG-Verified badge mean? +

-A member of our team personally reviewed the tutor's PVG scheme record (children's workforce), shared via Disclosure Scotland's Online Account.
-We confirmed it was clear at the point of review and granted the badge.
-Valid for three years from our verification date.
+A member of our team has personally reviewed the tutor's Confirmation of PVG scheme membership (children's workforce) via Disclosure Scotland's Online Account, and confirmed it was clear at the point of review.
+The badge is valid for three years from our verification date, after which we re-verify.

-• Why PVG instead of DBS for Scottish tutors? +
+• Why PVG rather than DBS for Scotland-based tutors? +

-PVG (Protecting Vulnerable Groups) is the Scottish scheme for regulated work with children and protected adults, run by Disclosure Scotland under the PVG (Scotland) Act 2007.
-Tutors based in Scotland doing in-person work with children are required by law to be PVG members.
-DBS is the England and Wales scheme and isn't equivalent.
-Tutorperch accepts whichever scheme the tutor holds.
+PVG is the Scottish scheme for regulated work with children and protected adults, established under the Protection of Vulnerable Groups (Scotland) Act 2007 and operated by Disclosure Scotland.
+Anyone doing regulated work with children in Scotland is required by law to be a PVG scheme member.
+DBS is the scheme for England and Wales and is not interchangeable with PVG.
+Tutorperch accepts whichever scheme is appropriate to the tutor's location.

-The tutor shares their current PVG scheme record with us via Disclosure Scotland's Online Account.
-A member of our team opens the shared record, confirms it's clear, records the outcome, and grants the badge.
-We never download or retain the document itself; only the scheme reference, name, date of birth, issue date, and our review decision.
+The tutor shares their current Confirmation of PVG scheme membership with Tutorperch from their account at account.disclosure.scot.
+A member of our team opens the share, confirms it is clear, records the outcome, and grants the badge.
+Tutorperch does not download or retain a copy of the disclosure document itself.

 Verifying a tutor independently